-The Group has put in place a variety of communication and information channels so that all employees of Total S.A. and its Subsidiaries can access its Action Principles in relation to human rights and fundamental freedoms, health, safety and the environment.
+The Group has put in place a variety of communication and information channels enabling all employees of TOTAL S.A. and its Subsidiaries to have access to the Action Principles defined by the Group in relation to human rights and fundamental freedoms, health, safety and the environment.

-The Code of Conduct is distributed to all employees and can be consulted on the Group’s website.
+The Code of Conduct is distributed to all employees.
 All new employees must confirm that they are familiar with it.

-The HSE division organizes the Group’s World Safety Day, which aims to bring teams on board and raise awareness of ways to put the HSE Action Principles into practice.
-The Group’s employees implement its safety culture on a day-to-day basis through “Safety Moments” at the beginning of meetings or before hazardous operations, consisting of a short discussion to reiterate the key safety messages and focus participants on their mutual commitments.
+The HSE Division organizes the Group’s World Safety Day, which aims to bring teams on board and raise awareness of ways to put the HSE Action Principles into practice.
+The Group’s employees implement its safety culture on a day-to-day basis through “Safety Moments” at the beginning of meetings or before hazardous operations, consisting of a short discussion to reiterate the key safety messages and align participants with mutual commitments.

-Training initiatives are also undertaken with the Group’s Suppliers, such as the responsible security training given to safety service providers’ personnel, the celebration of the 2017 World Safety Day on the theme of “our shared safety”, promoting dialog with Suppliers, or the Safety Contract Owners program, which brings together more than 650 Suppliers at the Group level.
+Training initiatives are also undertaken with the Group’s Suppliers, such as the responsible security training given to safety service providers’ personnel, and the Safety Contract Owners program, which brings together more than 650 suppliers at the Group level.

-Each safety data sheet provides comprehensive information about a substance or mixture usable in the regulatory framework of managing chemicals in the workplace.
-It enables users to identify the risks linked to handling such products, particularly regarding safety and the environment, so that they can implement any measures necessary to protect people and the environment.
+Each safety data sheet provides comprehensive information on the substances or mixtures usable in the regulatory framework of managing chemicals in the workplace.
+It enables users to identify the risks linked to handling such products, particularly regarding safety and the environment, in order to implement any measures necessary to protect people and the environment.

 The Group’s employees and Suppliers, as well as any other external stakeholder, can contact the Ethics Committee to ask questions or report any incident where there is a risk of non-compliance with the Code of Conduct using the generic email address ([email protected]).
 The system is supplemented by specific whistleblowing mechanisms implemented at certain subsidiaries (SunPower, Hutchinson).

-- for social indicators (including, in particular, health), on a guide entitled “Corporate Social Reporting Protocol and Method”;
+- for social indicators (including, in particular, health), on a guide entitled “Corporate Social Reporting Protocol and Methodology”;

 - for environmental indicators, on a Group reporting procedure, together with activity-specific instructions.

-Consolidated objectives are defined for each key indicator (for example, TRIR, or number of recorded injuries per million hours worked) and reviewed annually.
+Consolidated objectives are defined for each key indicator and reviewed annually.
 The business segments apply these indicators as appropriate to their area of responsibility, analyze the results and set out a plan.

-A CSR global agreement monitoring committee, known as the “FAIR Committee”, meets every year in the presence of representatives who are members of trade unions affiliated with the IndustriALL Global Union and appointed by this federation to monitor and implement the agreement.
-It identifies good practice and areas for improvement.
+In addition, the committee responsible for monitoring the IndustriALL Global Union signed by Total in 2015, known as the “FAIR Committee”, meets every year in the presence of representatives who are members of trade unions affiliated to the IndustriALL Global Union (refer to the “Employment and social inclusion” and “Supply Chain”) and appointed by this federation to monitor and implement the agreement.
+It identifies good practices and areas for improvement in the fields of safety, health, human rights and fundamental freedoms.

-With regard to human rights and fundamental freedoms, the Group publishes a Human Rights report that describes the Group's Activities’ major impacts on human rights and fundamental freedoms and the remedial measures taken.
-Total is the first company in the oil industry to have published this report in accordance with the UN Guiding Principles Reporting Framework.
-It is available on the Group’s website and has been updated in 2018.
+Additionally, the Group publishes a Human Rights information document that describes the Group’s Activities’ major impacts on human rights and fundamental freedoms and the remedial measures taken.
+In 2016, Total became the first company in the oil industry to have published this document in accordance with the UN Guiding Principles Reporting Framework.
+It was updated in 2018.

-Since 2015, Total also publishes a report to assess the progress made in the implementation of the Voluntary Principles on Security and Human Rights (VPSHR).
-Total is the first company in the oil industry to make this report public.
-The information set out in the report is based on annual reporting organized by the Security division that brings together the results of the risk and compliance analyses for each subsidiary operating in a sensitive context.
+Since 2015, Total also publishes a report to assess the progress made in the implementation of the Voluntary Principles on Security and Human Rights.
+The information set out in the report is based on annual reporting organized by the Security Division that brings together the results of the risk and compliance analyses for each subsidiary operating in a sensitive context.